 The class of the ship is determined by the number of ships in its group.
 A single ship, called a first-class ship, is of the first class-the strongest class-and therefore may only move exactly a distance of 1.
 Each ship in a pair of ships is of the second class and therefore may only move exactly a distance of 2.
 Each ship in a group of three ships is of the third class and therefore may only move exactly a distance of 3 and so on.
-The Kraken is a neutral piece with no class.
-Navy terms are used when referring to the different classes beginning with admiral for the first class followed by commander at second, lieutenant at third, and master at fourth.
+The kraken is always of the fourth class. \Navy terms are used when referring to the different classes beginning with admiral for the first class followed by commander at second, lieutenant at third, and master at fourth.
 MOVING TO OCCUPIED INTERSECTIONS Moving to an occupied intersection is called bumping or knocking.
 A ship may only move to an occupied intersection if it is of a stronger class than the occupying piece.
 The strongest class is the first class.
 The second strongest class is the second class and so on.
-The Kraken may be knocked by any ship, regardless of class.
 The occupying piece is then bumped out of its intersection and must continue moving along the same path and come to rest upon the first unoccupied intersection.
 Note that the piece that is bumped may be the kraken or a ship belonging to either the owner or the opponent.
 Diagram 3